Safeguarding guidance for working or volunteering with vulnerable groups

 • 'adults at risk' who may be more at risk of abuse and neglect because of their care and support needs.

 For example, you might be a member of staff supporting students who are under 18 years old, a student ambassador helping on open days, a student on work placement with children or adults at risk, or a contractor working on one of our campuses.
 Someone may misinterpret your actions, no matter how well intended they are and children and young people are especially easily influenced by what you say and do.
-It’s important that you know what is expected and understand appropriate contact.
+It’s important that you know what is expected and understand appropriate behaviour.

 To keep yourself safe from possible allegations and promote a safe space for all, please follow this advice: